nire0510/formatNET/README.md

 # formatNET
 **The missing JavaScript format method**

-formatNET is a lightweight JavaScript library inspired by .NET `Format` and `ToString` methods which allows user to replace place holders in strings and reformat numbers & dates values.
+formatNET is a lightweight JavaScript library inspired by .NET `Format` and `ToString` methods, which allows programmers to replace placeholders in strings and reformat numbers & dates values accordingly.

 ### Strings
-This is the most simple usage which reminds many JavaScript templates engines libraries.
+This is the most simple usage, which reminds many JavaScript templates engines libraries out there.
 It allows you to replace ordered placeholders in string with arguments of any type.
 Few examples:
 ```javascript
 'Hello, {0}'.format('Nir'); // => 'Hello, Nir'